UltraStar-Deluxe/format/spec.md

 >
 > **Breaking Change** in version 2.0.0
 >
-> In versions 0.x and 1.x `PREVIEWSTART` was specified in seconds as a floating point number.
+> In versions 0.x and 1.x `PREVIEWSTART` was specified in seconds as a decimal value.
 > Version 2.0.0 of this specification changes this to an integer and milliseconds.

 ### 3.16.
 The `MEDLEYSTART` and `MEDLEYEND` Headers